front-end-intermediate/ExpressJSReact-retired/readme.md

 ## Homework

-Use Code Sandbox to read and step through the [useState](https://reactjs.org/docs/hooks-state.html) and [useEffect](https://reactjs.org/docs/hooks-effect.html) documentation.
+Using Code Sandbox, read and step through the [useState](https://reactjs.org/docs/hooks-state.html) and [useEffect](https://reactjs.org/docs/hooks-effect.html) documentation.

 This project is a template for your final project which **must** include an Express API as well as a front end written in React.